 Ecosystems in Architectural Sciences Track

-Anna Dyson, Program Director, Ecosystems in Architectural Sciences
+Anna Dyson, Program Director

-The Ecosystems in Architectural Sciences track supports students to innovate the means and methods of architectural systems.
+The Ecosystems in Architectural Sciences Track supports students to innovate the means and methods of architectural systems.
 This track provides preparation in interdisciplinary scientific inquiry, qualifying students to incorporate rigorous scientific methods in the research, development, and deployment of novel material and informational ecosystems for the built environment.
 Students in this track engage in research related to the behaviors of living ecosystems, emphasizing the interconnections between the built environment process and health, equity, and justice across both human and non-human living systems.

 Admission Requirements